AgnitumuS/ubjs/tutorials/production_env.md

    sudo -u unitybase ub-app-init cust1 # will create app docflow-cust1
    ```

- - if this is upgrade - all affected applications should be upgraded
+ - if this is an upgrade - all affected applications should be upgraded
  ```shell script
  sudo systemctl stop unitybase@docflow*
  # for each app (docflow-cust1)